laurieskelly/hotwire_scam/README.md

 ![](advertised_price.jpg)

-If you look at the right side, (under the stars) you can notice a small separation between the crossed-out number and the plus sign, but on the right under "standard price" the line is completely continuous through all of the symbols.
-The eagle-eyed consumer might have noticed the gap and gone to the foot of the page for a disclaimer.
+If you look at the right side, (under the stars) you can notice a small separation between the crossed-out number and the plus sign, but in the center under "standard price" the line is completely continuous through all of the symbols.
+The eagle-eyed consumer might have noticed the gap and gone to the foot of the page for a disclaimer, but I did not.
 The woman at the call center called it an asterisk (*), but it's a [double dagger](http://en.wikipedia.org/wiki/Dagger_(typography)) (‡).
 The double dagger is less common than the asterisk, but it is also a symbol that is used to direct a reader to a footnote.
 In this case, though, you can't deny that it conveniently and drastically reduces the chance that the visitor will notice the superscript mark and go read the fine print.

 ### The footnote